Applicants may be required to write admissions tests:

-Academic skills testing is a complimentary option provided to you as an alternative way to meet admission requirements.
+Academic skills testing is a complementary option provided to you as an alternative way to meet admission requirements.
 It is also an excellent way to verify your current knowledge of the specific subject area to support your success in your program.
 There is no additional charge for skills testing.
 In order to be granted admission based on skills testing, you can test a maximum of twice per subject.
 If you are unsuccessful after two attempts, you will be required to upgrade until you obtain the levels required for that specific program.

 Once your official high school and/or post-secondary transcripts have been evaluated, you can: